Want to create interactive content? It’s easy in Genially!

 THE CHAIN OF BEING

-- The Tudors received a general idea of order from the Middle Ages: universe as a chain of being.
+- The Tudors received a general idea of order from the Middle Ages, when the universe was seen as a chain of being.

 - The chain of being consisted of fixed rings based on the hierarchy of existence